mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 --- abstract

-Due to the latency involved in connection setup and security handshakes, there is an increasing deployment of cryptographic session resumption mechanisms.
+Secure transport protocols often consist of three logically distinct components: transport, control (handshake), and record protection.
+Protocols such as TLS couple these pieces for ease of implementation and specification.
+Others, such as QUIC, define a cleaner separation of concerns, wherein TLS is used as the control logic that negotiates secrets and QUIC uses those secrets for packet protection.
+This separation is also increasingly relevant as cryptographic session resumption mechanisms increase in use.
 While cryptographic context and endpoint capabilities need to be be known before encrypted application data can be sent, there is otherwise no technical constraint that the cryptographic handshake must be performed on the same transport connection.
-This document recommends a logical separation between the mechanism(s) used to negotiate capabilities and set up the initial encryption context as well as maintain this context (control protocol), the application of encryption and authentication state to data (record protocol), and the associated transport connection(s).
+This document recommends a logical separation the transport, control, and record implementations of transport protocols.

 --- middle